Árpád Szenes

-Árpád Szenes (also Arpad Szenès; 6 May 1897 in Budapest – 16 January 1985 in Paris) was a Hungarian-Jewish abstract painter who worked in France.
+Árpád Szenes (also Arpad Szenès; 6 May 1897 – 16 January 1985) was a Hungarian-Jewish abstract painter who worked in France.

 Biography

 In 1897, Szenes was born into a petty bourgeois family in Budapest.
 Many artists including Arthur Bárdos, Ignotus, Lajos Hatvany were guests at the family's home.
 He went to the Munkácsy Mihály Street Secondary Grammar School and was taught among others by Milán Füst.
 He was passionate about drawing.
 He served in World War I, but he was not deployed to the front; he painted portraits on the graves of heroic fallen soldiers from photos.
 Here he was recognized by the sculptor Dezső Bokros Birman, who directed him towards modern art.
 He enrolled in the free school of József Rippl-Rónai, where Béla Iványi-Grünwald and Károly Kernstok had great influence on him.

 In 1919 he worked with his fellow painters at the Artist Colony of Kecskemét.
 Since they did not receive money, they had to do agricultural work.
 He painted together among others with Gyula Derkovits, Béla Iványi-Grünwald, János Kmetty, Róbert Emil Novotny and Pál Pátzay.
 He was ill with hard physical work, and moved with two friends to a business premise in Városmajor Street in Budapest.
 At that time, he met István Beöthy, with whom they studied Buddhism and Oriental art.
 His style was not mature yet: in 1922 he exhibited abstract artwork at a group exhibition of young artists at Ernst Museum, but his other paintings of the same year reflect the traditions of the Hungarian painting of the turn of the century and the influence of his masters.
 He went on a European study trip; the first station was in Germany in 1924, where he met with the works of Kandinsky and Klee, and then studied the paintings of Giotto and Piero della Francesca in Italy.
 He first visited Paris in 1924, then only for three months, then again in the autumn of 1925 for staying.
 The money that he received from his uncle was gone, and for months he was in extreme poverty, and as advised by László Ney lived on cartoons made from guests at Montmartre cafés.
 Many Hungarians lived in Paris, in addition to his mother, György Marton, Zsigmond Kolozsvári and Gábor Peterdi helped Szenes artistically.
 At this time he already had exhibitions, and while he was having a bohemian lifestyle with many affairs, he was also attending the Académie de la Grande Chaumière.
 Here he met in 1929 the Portuguese artist Maria Helena Vieira da Silva and they married in 1930, his wife became a Hungarian citizen, and remained until 1956.
 After marriage, he lived a more restrained life.